 Brian Wolcott has served as the Executive Director of the Walla Walla Basin Watershed Council since 1997.
 Prior to his current position, Brian was a United States Peace Corps Volunteer in Papua New Guinea, a forestry technician for the Bureau of Land Management in Idaho, and a teacher in Atlanta, Georgia.
 Brian received an undergraduate degree from Emory University and completed additional graduate level natural resource courses at the University of Idaho and Portland State University.
 When not working for the Watershed Council, Brian spends as much time as possible with his family, playing in or on frozen or unfrozen forms of water; skiing, sea kayaking, rafting, fishing, or hiking in to mountain lakes.

-Troy has lived and worked in Eastern Oregon and Washington for the past 19 years.
-Before joining the WWBWC in 2005, Troy was a co-owner of BAF Inc managing forest ecology projects in the National Forests of Eastern Oregon, Washington, and Idaho.
-For the WWBWC he leads the watersheds GIS program, is the Webmaster for the council website, and leads the Pesticide Stewardship Partnership Project (2005-2012) with the Oregon Department of Environmental Quality.
+Troy has lived and worked in Eastern Oregon and Washington for the past 24 years and started working for WWBWC in 2005.
+For the WWBWC he leads the watersheds monitoring and GIS programs, is the Webmaster for the council website, leads the Pesticide Stewardship Partnership Project (2005-2017) with the Oregon Department of Environmental Quality, and manages the councils near-realtime monitoring network..
 Troy graduated from Western Oregon University with a B.S. in Natural Science and has continued his training with various ESRI and Northwest Environmental Training Center courses focusing on applying a GIS to natural science.
-Troy is a photographer and spends most of his "free" time exploring the wild areas of the Pacific Northwest.
+Troy enjoys hiking, climbing, and photography and spends most of his free time exploring the wild areas of the Pacific Northwest.

 Wendy Harris is the Operations Manager for the Walla Walla Basin Watershed Council.
 She came to work for WWBWC in April 2008.
 As Operations Manager, Wendy oversees all WWBWC fiscal activities and provides project management for the councils many grants.
 If you have questions regarding funding or any of our many projects, Wendy is person to call.
 Wendy has been a member of the Milton-Freewater community for the majority of her life.
 In 1990 she graduated from McLoughlin High School and in 1992 received a diploma in accounting from Western Business College in Portland, OR.
 Prior to her tenure at WWBWC, she worked as Fiscal Technician for both Walla Walla Department of Human Services and Walla Walla Housing Authority.
 In addition to her full-time employment with WWBWC, Wendy is currently finishing her bachelor's degree at Eastern Oregon University.

 Tara joined the WWBWC in November, 2013.
 She conducts the data collection and data processing for the surface water and groundwater networks.
 Tara also helps with many of the other WWBWC monitoring activities including water quality sampling, seepage runs, and other projects.
 She previously worked for the Tri-State Steelheaders in Walla Walla doing urban stream restoration to improve water quality.
-She lives in Milton-Freewater with her husband Steve.
 Tara received a MS in Biology from Walla Walla University in 2008.
 She enjoys hiking, music, cooking, and road trips.

 Chris is the financial technician at the WWBWC and will assist you with any questions you may have regarding payables, receivables, human resources or office management issues.
 Chris has been with the watershed council since October 2009 and is proud to be a member of such a wonderful team.
 Prior to coming to WWBWC to work, she worked for a local law firm for 6 years and prior to that she owned and managed a video rental store.
 She has been a resident of the area for the past 30 years.
 Chris lives in Milton-Freewater with her husband, Dude, and children, Dalton, Patrick, and Makenzie.